 Toggle: English / Spanish

-Wegener's granulomatosis mainly affects blood vessels in the nose, sinuses, ears, lungs, and kidneys, although other areas may be involved.
+GPA mainly affects blood vessels in the nose, sinuses, ears, lungs, and kidneys.
+Other areas may also be affected in some cases.

-Wegener's granulomatosis is most common in middle-aged adults.
+Wegener's granulomatosis is most common in middle-aged adults of northern European descent.
 It is rare in children, but has been seen in infants as young as 3 months old.

 Frequent sinusitis is the most common symptom.
-Other early symptoms include a fever that continues without an obvious cause, night sweats,
+Other early symptoms include a fever that has no clear cause, night sweats,

 , and a general ill feeling ( ).